Menu Content/Inhalt

 This page is also available as a brochure (PDF) suitable for printing and distribution, though generally this page is kept more up-to-date.
 (If you have trouble reading the PDF file, the Adobe Acrobat Reader is available for free download.)

-The terminally ill may have had a Near- Death Experience (NDE) prior to the final phase of their illness, but the remarkable experiences that they have as death approaches are called Nearing Death Awareness (Callanan & Kelley, 1992) or NDAs.
-NDAs are similar to, but have profound differences from the NDE.
+People who are terminally ill may have a near-death experience (NDE) just before the final phase of their illness, but the remarkable experiences that are more common as death approaches are called Nearing Death Awareness (Callanan & Kelley, 1992), or NDAs.

-• The NDA experience can occur without the sudden shift in physical condition that usually precedes an NDE in an acute setting such as a heart attack, a near drowning, or a car accident.
+• The nearing death awareness experience can occur without the sudden shift in physical condition that usually precedes an NDE in an acute setting such as a heart attack, a near drowning, or a car accident.

-• Meeting deceased relatives is almost universal, whereas in the acute setting this occurs only occasionally.
+• Meeting deceased relatives in nearing death awareness is almost universal, whereas in the acute setting this occurs only occasionally.

 • The purpose of the NDAs in terminal illness seems to be to prepare a person for death; generally these NDAs are quite reassuring.
-In the acute setting, the purpose of the NDE seems to be to teach the person how to live better.
+The purpose of the NDE seems to be to teach the person how to live better.

 • Like NDEs that occur in the acute situation, the terminally ill person may have a NDE when he or she is in a coma or an unresponsive state.
 However, some NDAs occur when the person is fully conscious.
 The person can stop conversing with a deceased relative and can immediately pay attention to what is happening in the room.